-Our portfolio represents modern and healthy lifestyle.
-We are focused on the popularization of less known products and/or innovative way of their processing, but we also offer traditional products.
+OUR PORTFOLIO REPRESENTS MODERN AND HEALTHY LIFESTYLE.
+We are focused on popularization of less known products and/or innovative way of their processing, but we also offer traditional products.
 Kyosun Company is the leading supplier of Matcha Tea produce into:

-The dried pulp of the youngest tea leaves is milled to delicate powder.
-The production of matcha does not involve fermentation, no colouring is added, no additives or preservatives.
-All types of tea come from one plant – Thea (formerly Camellia) sinensis, which is related to camellia flower.
-It has a form of woody shrub, typically kept up one meter in height (convenient for harvest).
+THE DRIED PULP OF THE YOUNGEST TEA LEAVES IS MILLED TO DELICATE POWDER.
+The production of matcha does not involve fermentation, no colouring, additives, or preservatives are added.
+All types of tea come from one plant – Thea (formerly Camellia) sinensis, which is related to the camellia flower.
+Thea sinensis is a woody shrub, typically kept up one meter in height (convenient for harvest).
 The plant is able to produce leaves for white tea, green tea, oolong, black tea, and pu-erh, depending on the region, specific plant variety, and processing technology.

-Matcha grows only in shaded fields.Four weeks before harvest, the field is completely shaded from sun.
+Matcha grows only in shaded fields.Four weeks before harvest, the field is completely shaded from the sun.
 This shading technique prevents up to 90 % of sunshine from reaching the leaves.
-The plant, now in almost complete darkness, compensates for the lack of light by intensive production of chlorophyl.
-Covering the tea plants in the right vegetation period results in thinner and more tasty leaves with richer chlorophyl content.
+The plant, now in almost complete darkness, compensates for the lack of light by intensive production of chlorophyll.
+Covering the tea plants in the right vegetation period results in thinner and more tasty leaves with richer chlorophyll content.
 The leaves also gain more nutritional benefits.

 Production of Matcha Tea

 Only the elite Japanese farmers have the know-how to produce matcha tea.
 Matcha production is undoubtedly one of the most difficult tea productions in the world.
 The harvest takes place in the beginning of May.
 The leaves are harvested mostly by hand.
 Immediately after the harvest, the leaves are taken into the factory – they are now called aracha.

 Steam, drying and selection